MrGallo/Python-Exercise-Management/docs/_sources/exercises/codingbat-input-output/warmup-1/diff-21.md.txt

-Given an int n, return the absolute difference between n and 21, except return double the absolute difference if n is over 21.
+Get an integer from the user.
+Output the absolute difference between the integer and `21`, except output double the absolute difference if the integer is greater than 21.
+Use the `abs()` function to get the absolute value.
+For a greater challenge, you can find the absolute value using if statements.

 This exercise was taken from [codingbat.com](https://codingbat.com/prob/p116624) and has been adapted for the Python language.
 There are many great programming exercises there, but the majority are created for Java.